rhit-netsos/netsec-public/docs/labs/lab2.md

 # 1. Implementing ping

-We will start off with implement `ping` again, just to learn how to send packet using `libpcap`.
+We will start off with implementing `ping` again, just to learn how to send packet using `libpcap`.
 In your `lab2` directory, navigate to `volumes/src/ping` and look at the source code in there.

 The code is structured in the following manner: